amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 - > If 'a' and 'i' be considered as identical with the demonstratives, an idea which would suit the signification, and which is corroborated by the circumstance that 'u' is also a demonstrative, we are met by the apparently insurmountable difficulty that in all the Drâvidian tongues, and (as far as the use of these demonstrative vowels extends) in all the tongues of the Indo-European family, 'a' is not the proximate, but the remote, demonstrative; and 'i' is not the remote, but the proximate; whilst 'u' is used in Tamil as an intermediate between these two.
 [From page [310](Introduction%20and%20Context.md#a-comparative-grammar-of-the-dravidian-chapter-pronouns-page-310)]]

-By applying the insight that *the included vowel (mainly, `i`) carries the second-person pronominal semantics* to the first-person pronominal roots as well, Caldwell conjectures that the included vowel `a`/`ā` in `nān`/`nan` carries the first-person pronominal semantics and compares the first-personal `a`, the second-personal `i` and the occasional second-personal `u` of Tamil with the third-person demonstrative pronominal root vowels, the distal `a`, the proximal `i` and the medial `u`.
+By extending the argument that *the included vowel (mainly, `i`) carries the second-person pronominal semantics* to the first-person pronominal roots as well, Caldwell conjectures that the included vowel `a`/`ā` in `nān`/`nan` carries the first-person pronominal semantics and compares the first-personal `a`, the second-personal `i` and the occasional second-personal `u` of Tamil with the third-person demonstrative pronominal root vowels, the distal `a`, the proximal `i` and the medial `u`.
 *This is a great insight.*
 But in that comparison, Caldwell notes that equating the first-personal `a` and the third-person demonstrative distal `a`, the second-personal `i` and `u` with the third-person demonstrative proximal `i` and medial `u` is not logically sound.
-But it is not correct to say that the demonstrative proximal `i` and the medial `u` do not fit the second-person pronominal semantics.
+But Caldwell is mistaken in saying that the demonstrative proximal `i` and the medial `u` do not fit the second-person pronominal semantics.
 To the contrary, the demonstrative proximal `i` is very well suited to carry the second-person pronominal semantics because the entity addressed in the second-person pronoun is always (physically or metaphorically) close-by.
-It might seem right to say that the demonstrative medial `u` does not fit the second-person pronominal semantics, but on considering the [already discussed](#origins-of-the-form-and-semantics-of-the-the-root-vowel-u) presentative semantics of the demonstrative vowel `u`, it becomes clear that the presentative demonstrative `u` is quite suited to carry the second-person pronominal semantics, because the entity addressed in the second-person pronouns is (physically or metaphorically) quite present.
+It might seem right to say that the demonstrative medial `u` does not fit the second-person pronominal semantics, but on considering the [already discussed](#origins-of-the-form-and-semantics-of-the-the-root-vowel-u) presentative semantics of the demonstrative vowel `u`, it becomes clear that the presentative demonstrative `u` is quite suited to carry the second-person pronominal semantics, because the entity addressed in the second-person pronouns is obviously (physically or metaphorically) present.
 So, the pronominal root vowels `i` and `u` being used in the distal and presentative semantics in the third-person demonstrative pronouns as well as in the second-person semantics seems quite appropriate.
-But Caldwell's objection to equating the third-person demonstrative distal `a` with the first-person pronominal `a` seems correct.
+But Caldwell's objection to equating the third-person demonstrative distal `a` with the first-person pronominal `a` is indeed correct.
-But it is not unsolvable like he supposed because `a` is not the first-person pronominal root vowel like he concluded.
+But it is not unsolvable like he supposed, because *`a` is not the first-person pronominal root vowel* like he concluded.
-This is discussed in more detail in the section on the [first-person pronoun forms]().
+This is discussed in more detail in the section on the [first-person pronominal roots]().

 - > Is any weight to be attributed to the circumstances that 'a' has naturally the first place in all lists of vowels, and 'i' the second?
 [From page [310](Introduction%20and%20Context.md#a-comparative-grammar-of-the-dravidian-chapter-pronouns-page-310)]]